 The original script called for terrorists to hijack the building, and for a super-hero cop to stop them.
 Director John McTiernan modified the script to change the bad guys into thieves pretending to be terrorists, so that the audience could enjoy their intention of grabbing a load of money.
 He felt having terrorists as the villains would make the movie less enjoyable and give it a political angle, which he wanted to avoid.
 McTiernan also changed the hero, John McClane, into an everyday, flawed man that rises to the occasion in dire circumstances.
 He felt the audience would identify more with him than with a "super-cop".

 The scene in which John embraces Holly, (when Hans Gruber is killed), had to be re-shot four times, because Bruce Willis kept making Bonnie Bedelia crack up with laughter.
 The first take he made his co-star unintentionally laugh when he says "Didn't want to do this", and said "Ye!" in a funny voice.
-In the second take, Willis made Bedelia laugh again when he did an impression of a monkey, and in the third take, he broke into song by singing "Paris in Spring" by Mary Ellis, which the whole crew laughed.
+In the second take, Willis made Bedelia laugh again when he did an impression of a monkey, and in the third take, he broke into song by singing "Paris in Spring" by Mary Ellis, upon which the whole crew laughed.

 On-screen body count: 21.
 These include (in order) both Nakatomi security guards, Takagi, Tony, Heinrich, Marco, James and Alexander (both blown up at the same time), Ellis, Fritz, Franco, Uli, both Agents Johnson and the four other men on the chopper, Eddie, Hans and Karl.